Estimated reading time: 4 minutes

 By issuing this guarantee, the bank undertakes to compensate the project owner if the contractor fails to deliver according to the terms of the contract, thereby ensuring financial protection and project continuity.

-Purpose and Scope
+Purpose and Scope of a Performance Bank Guarantee

-Typically, the guarantee amount ranges between 5% to 10% of the total contract value, remaining valid until the completion of the project or full discharge of obligations.
-Once performance is verified and accepted, the beneficiary issues a release letter, and the bank cancels or returns the guarantee to the contractor.
+The guarantee amount usually ranges between 5% and 10% of the total contract value.
+It remains valid until project completion or full discharge of all obligations.
+Once performance is verified and accepted, the beneficiary issues a release letter.

-In essence, the PBG transforms a contractor’s promise into a bank-backed assurance, strengthening trust and enabling the execution of high-value, risk-sensitive contracts.
+The bank then cancels or returns the guarantee to the contractor.
+In essence, a PBG turns the contractor’s promise into bank-backed assurance.
+This builds trust and enables execution of high-value, risk-sensitive contracts.

 Legal and Regulatory Framework